EdinbR/EdinbR.github.io/_posts/2015-03-10-march-edinbr-meeting.markdown

 * EdinbR survey results and announcements (5-10 mins)
 * Talk: **How (not) to get your package accepted by CRAN** by David Sterratt (15-20 mins)

-Full descriptions of the talks will be posted to the the [mailing list](https://groups.google.com/forum/#!forum/edinbr) — please do sign up there not already receiving our emails!
+Full descriptions of the talks will be posted to the the [mailing list](https://groups.google.com/forum/#!forum/edinbr) — please do sign up there if you're not already receiving our emails!

 Due to room availability there's a small change from our [first meeting](http://edinbr.org/edinbr/2015/01/30/our-first-meeting.html): we're moving round the corner to [7 Bristo Square](http://www.ed.ac.uk/schools-departments/estates-buildings/buildings-information/a-z-buildings-list?id=109&cw_xml=Building_profile.cfm).
 Google maps thinks it's a three-minute walk from 7 George Square where we were based last time: